eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 }
 ```

-In this example, the assertion will be periodically evaluted using a timeout.
+In this example, the assertion will be periodically evaluated using a timeout.
 If the assertion fails after the specified timeout the test will fail.

 For how long and at what interval the evaluation should be performed is specified using a _patience_.
 The default is tuned for unit-testing, but there is a handy trait named `IntegrationPatience` that increase the timeout to 15 seconds instead of 150 ms which is the default.